 Now, with Photovoltaics: Design and Installation Manual, Solar Energy International (SEI)―a world-class solar energy training and education provider―has made available the critical information to successfully design and install PV systems.
 Included are chapters on sizing photovoltaic systems and analyzing sites before installing PV systems, as well as detailed appendices on maintenance, troubleshooting, and solar insolation data for over 300 sites around the world.

-John Perlin, a pioneer in solar history and technology, has been collecting anecdotes and stories about the sun from all around the globe for over forty years.
 Let It Shine shares these with us to reveal the surprising extent to which humans have understood and harnessed sunlight, and the latest breakthroughs that may one day enable us to colonize space.

 This book is a fascinating look at how people have used solar energy throughout time, how it relates to human development, and where we may be headed in our search for other planets where humans can live.